What’s the Benefit of Cross Petition in Divorce?

 Our Divorce Solicitors can help you understand more about Cross Petitions, advising whether it would be beneficial in your divorce.

-At Co-op Legal Services our fixed fee divorce costs £300 including VAT for an uncontested divorce (both spouses agree to divorce).
+At Co-op Legal Services we offer fixed fee divorce for an uncontested divorce (both spouses agree to divorce).
 This service provides you with a Divorce Solicitor to take you through the divorce process.

-For contested divorce (one spouse does not agree to divorce) or additional divorce services we provide a fixed hourly Divorce Solicitor rate from £210 per hour including VAT.
+For contested divorce (one spouse does not agree to divorce) or additional divorce services we provide a fixed hourly Divorce Solicitor rate.